PanDAWMS/panda-client/README.txt

 ** Release Note

 current
+  * set 12h to maxCpuCount in pathena and prun by default

+0.4.32 (11/12/2013)
+  * setting client_version
   * fixed getCmtConfig to check with installedSW
-  * set 12h to maxCpuCount in pathena and prun by default
   * set --useNewTRF by default in pathena

 0.4.31 (9/19/2013)